willhowes/CV/README.md

 Whilst I believe I can learn new technologies and programming concepts very quickly, here are come of the languages, frameworks and concepts I have used frequently as a developer: Object Orientated Programming, Test Driven Development, the Model-View-Controller pattern, Domain Modelling, Ruby, Ruby-on-Rails, Rspec, Capybara, Python, Javascript, Jasmine, jQuery, Ajax requests, HTML, CSS, Sinatra, Github, Heroku, Travis CI.

-## Transferable Skills from my previous career
+## Transferable Skills from my previous career as a Licensed Conveyancer

 #### Communication

 Working as a client-facing property lawyer, I have proven myself to be an excellent and efficient communicator.

-- My working day would involve regularly being on the phone, emailing and meeting face-to-face with clients, estate agents and other parties making sure everyone is kept informed on the progress of a transaction and what the next steps are.
+- My working day would involve regularly being on the phone, emailing and meeting face-to-face with clients, estate agents and other parties.
+Having clear and effective commumication, I was able to ensure making sure everyone that relevant parties were kept informed on the progress of a transaction and what the next steps would be.
 - Clients would be given feedback forms at the end of a transaction and my communication skills were often highly praised.
 - Colleagues who had referred to me long-standing clients, sometimes with very high expectations, would feedback to me how highly those clients thought of me.

 #### Problem Solving
-As a property lawyer, I would off come up against a range of technical and logistical challenges.
-I am adept at using logical reasoning to come up with possible solutions to such challenges.
+As a property lawyer, I would often come up against a range of technical and logistical challenges.
+I am adept at using logical reasoning to find solutions to a range of challenges.

-- When dealing with a property transaction, potential roadblocks are sometimes met which could jeopardise meeting of deadlines or even the transaction altogether.
-By tackling the issue head-on and assessing possible solutions, I would advise clients and other stakeholders succinctly so that as little time is wasted as possible.
+- When dealing with a property transaction, roadblocks are often met which could jeopardise meeting a client's expectations.
+By tackling such issues head-on and assessing possible solutions, I would advise clients and other stakeholders succinctly so that as little time is wasted as possible.
-- Clients have thanked me for being honest in my assessment of difficult situations and finding solutions.
+- Many of my clients have thanked me for being honest in my assessment of difficult situations and finding solutions to these.

 #### Team Work
 Throughout my life, both in work and outside of work I have been a team player.
 I am keen to help others and do what is best for the collective rather than just myself.

 - As a Licensed Conveyancer, I have been effective in collaborating with colleagues to manage the team's workloads, improve practices, share knowledge and resolve difficult technical issues.
-- As an example, in previous roles, I have led my team's CPD direction to ensure my colleagues could easily and effectively keep up-to-date with their professional development.
+- In previous roles, I have led my team's CPD direction to ensure my colleagues could easily and effectively keep up-to-date with their professional development.
 I have also often led the way to bring in standard procedures and policies to make the team more efficient.
-- Colleagues would often show their gratitude for my efforts to put in the extra work to help the running of the team.
+- Colleagues would often express their gratitude for my efforts in helping the running of the team.

 #### Handling pressure
 I have a calmness under pressure, enabling me to be clear in my decision making and reassure others in challenging time-sensitive situations.